 “Yet as late is the 1930s and ‘40s, Senate debates and presidential campaigns demanded strong oratorical ability.
 In the last century you paid compliment to the young man who was acourtin’ your daughter or was hired for a job by describing him as “well spoken.”
 A man’s word was his honor because in his word was his spirit.
 Schools used to teach elocution; colleges, public speaking.
 Rhetoric, once upon a time, was an educational necessity alongside math and logic.
 We learned poetry in elementary grades by heart, with heart.
 As Dylan Thomas says, his magical way with words begin with listening to the incantations of nursery rhymes, the playful power of language.”

 Although 20 years Mr. Hillman’s junior, I, too learned poetry as a boy in school “by heart and with heart.”
-In October, I loaned my lifetime pal Pete what I consider the greatest ‘buddy film’ of all time, Gunga Din.
-When our friend and contemporary Alan saw the title of the object that passed between our hands, he recited the opening lines to Kipling’s immortal poem,
+In October, I loaned a friend what I consider the greatest ‘buddy film’ of all time, Gunga Din.
+I wish he had returned it.
+When another friend saw the title of the object that passed between our hands, he recited the opening lines to Kipling’s immortal poem,

 “You may talk o’ gin and beer